 Avoid Sources of Fear

 It’s also important to think about how your child’s room will look at night.
-Are there creepy shadows?
+Are there creepy shadows that lead to nighttime fears?
 Weird shapes that look like faces?
 Sleep in your child’s room by yourself before he does it.
-If you notice any potential sources of fear, move lighting or cover walls if necessary.
+If you notice any potential sources of the child’s fear, move lighting or cover walls if necessary.
 You should also ensure that your child has ready access to a light from a flashlight or night light from his bed.
 This can be a helpful tool if your child has nightmares or wakes up afraid.

 Avoid Unnecessary Rules